Petrol and diesel prices are rising on a daily basis at the minute.

 How many jerry cans can you fill up?

 The law around carrying fuel in petrol cans and storing it is slightly different.
 According to the Government, you can transport up to 240 litres of petrol in one vehicle, with up to 60 litres in an individual receptacle.

 However, the Health and Safety Executive (HSE) makes it clear that petrol can only be transported in a suitable portable petrol container of up to 20 litres in capacity and regulations for storing petrol at home limit the amount you can keep on private premises.

 Individual filling stations might also have their own limits on the number or type of cans you can fill up.

-Can you store petrol at home?
+How much petrol can you store at home?

-You can store petrol at home but there are several restrictions on how much petrol you can store at home and where you store it.
+The law allows you to store petrol at home but there are several restrictions on how much petrol you can store at home and where you store it.